seyLu/blog/content/project/how-i-made-this-blog-site/index.md

 ## Spicing Things up

+After a bit of configuration, now it's time to make the blog mine.

 ### Custom Font

 I really wanted to try out the new [Geist font by Vercel](https://vercel.com/font).
 It was just released a couple weeks ago as of me writing this blog, and I've heard it's very similar to [Inter font](https://fonts.google.com/specimen/Inter) but better.